Seven Simple Actions to Help Birds

 The cause: By day, birds perceive reflections in glass as habitat they can fly into.
 By night, migratory birds drawn in by city lights are at high risk of colliding with buildings.

-These simple steps save birds: On the outside of the window, install screens or break up reflections—using film, paint, or Acopian BirdSavers or other string spaced no more than two inches high or four inches wide.
+These simple steps save birds: On the outside of the window, install screens or break up reflections—using film, paint, or other markers spaced uniformly 2 inches apart across the entire surface of the glass, or Acopian BirdSavers spaced 4 inches apart.
 (2).

 Take it further: Work with businesses or public buildings to offer a contest for creative “window mural” designs that make windows safer for birds.
 Support legislation for bird-friendly building designs.
 Start a lights-out campaign in your city.